Impaired Driving: Drug Related Car Accidents

 While drunk driving is clearly a major problem, alcohol is not the only substance that can cause injury and death on the highways.
 Driving while under the influence of drugs is also illegal and is just as dangerous as drunk driving.
 While the criminal law system will hopefully punish the drugged driver who caused an accident, victims can also take legal action by filing a personal injury lawsuit to obtain compensation for their financial and non-economic losses.
-Victims of impaired drivers or the surviving family members of those killed in drugged driving accidents can sue the impaired driver with the help of a South Carolina car accident attorney.

 What drugs impair driving?